 Using Kerdora's Built-In Templates

-1. Click the copy icon on either template to duplicate it
+Duplicate from the list.
+Click the copy icon on the card to duplicate it straight into Your Templates without previewing first.

-3. Hide the original Kerdora template if you don't want clients to see it
+Either way, the copy is fully customizable, and you can hide the original Kerdora template (eye icon) if you don't want clients to see it.

-This is a good way to get started if you're not sure what to put in your first template — duplicate one of the built-ins and adjust it to match your workflow.
+This is a good way to get started: pick the built-in closest to the deliverable you have in mind, make a copy, and adjust it to match your workflow.

 Tips for Getting the Most Out of Templates

-• Use Template Fields for reusable text — If you have standard language (introductions, disclaimers, process descriptions) that appears across multiple guides, set those up as Template Fields in the Template Fields tab rather than typing them into each template individually.
+Use Template Fields for reusable text.
+If you have standard language (introductions, disclaimers, process descriptions) that appears across multiple guides, set those up in the Guide Fields sub-tab rather than typing them into each template individually.